 - At the end range of this movement, your body should be straight, hips up, and core engaged.

 - Engaging the hamstrings, pull your heels back to the starting position and squeeze the glutes to resume the starting position.

 One of the most important points about this movement is the surface you are sliding on and the type of slider you’re using.
-I personally like these Super Sliders with a hard plastic bottom.
-They are big enough for even large feet and I’ve had the most luck with them on multiple surfaces.
-(They’re also super cheap)

 The furniture slide should freely move with little resistance, I would say carpet is ideal if available.
 If there is resistance, this may affect your technique and coordination.

 Remember to always squeeze with the glutes and actively engage the hamstrings.
 Do not round the back and push your belly to the sky.
 Keep the anterior core locked in throughout the movement.

 I couldn’t do an entire list of lower body exercises for lacrosse players and completely leave off plyometric training.
 The problem was which plyometric drill to pick.

 I ended up going with probably the most popular and well-known plyometric training drill.
 Popular, but still extremely effective.
 Box Jumps.